 Another thing about the city is that most tourists won’t experience anything bad, mostly because the areas where white people and tourists reside are absurdly secured.

-There are a number of Western hotels in the city with guards at the gate that check all incoming cars for bombs, metal detectors on the way in, and armed security roaming the perimeter.
+There are several Western hotels in the city with guards at the gate that check all incoming cars for bombs, metal detectors on the way in, and armed security roaming the perimeter.

 This is the norm for many private residences, too (including tall fences, barbed wire).